 Your brain is “wired to worry” for survival purposes.
 And beyond the survival instinct, some interesting research has popped up over the past decade suggesting that some people have genes that make them more prone to anxiety.
 While this research is certainly intriguing, it doesn’t mean you have no control.
 Being aware of a genetic connection to anxiety can help you understand where the worry comes from – and what you can do to overcome it!

-The first step to reducing anxiety is understanding where it comes from, so let’s take a look at what might be going on inside your fretful mind and body.
+The first step to stop anxiety is understanding where your worry comes from.
+So, let’s take a look at what might be going on inside your fretful mind and body and learn how to stop anxiety at its source.

 Physical Reactions to Anxiety